henryvincent96/PewDiePie-Doom-Countdown/README.md

 # PewDiePie-Doom-Countdown

-Displays the difference between PewDiePie and T-Series' sub counts
+Displays the difference between PewDiePie and T-Series' sub counts.

+Simply run the python file using a python interpreter.

+Currently only works with Windows.